caryhuang/synchdb/README.md

 ## Introduction

 SynchDB is a PostgreSQL extension designed to replicate data from one or more heterogeneous databases (such as MySQL, MS SQLServer, Oracle, etc.) directly to PostgreSQL in a fast and reliable way.
 PostgreSQL serves as the destination from multiple heterogeneous database sources.
-No middleware or third party software is required to orchestrate the data synchronization between heterogeneous databases and PostgreSQL.
+No middleware or third-party software is required to orchestrate the data synchronization between heterogeneous databases and PostgreSQL.
 SynchDB extension itself is capable of handling all the data synchronization needs.

 It provides two key work modes that can be invoked using the built-in SQL functions:
 * Sync mode (for initial data synchronization)
 * Follow mode (for replicate incremental changes after initial sync)

-*Sync mode* copies tables from heterogeneous database into PostgreSQL, including its schema, indexes, triggers, other table properties as well as current data it holds.
+**Sync mode** copies tables from heterogeneous database into PostgreSQL, including its schema, indexes, triggers, other table properties as well as current data it holds.
-*Follow mode* subscribes to tables in a heterogeneous database to obtain incremental changes and apply them to the same tables in PostgreSQL, similar to PostgreSQL logical replication
+**Follow mode** subscribes to tables in a heterogeneous database to obtain incremental changes and apply them to the same tables in PostgreSQL, similar to PostgreSQL logical replication

 ## Requirement
 The following software is required to build and run SynchDB.
 The versions listed are the versions tested during development.
 Older versions may still work.